jdiket/GA_Project3/README.md

-# GA_Project3
+# GA_Project3_Backend

-## Group Members:
+### Group Members:

-Tamir Montalto
+- Tamir Montalto
-John Diket
+- John Diket
-Troy Bankerd
+- Troy Bankerd
-Ryan Wire
+- Ryan Wire

+## About

+This is the back end portion of a Task tracking App built using Node.js, Express, and Mongo as part of a MERN stack application.
+This part of the app includes the server side controller for transmitting information between the Mongo Database, the Affirmations API, and the React application front end.

+### Technologies Used
+- Express
+- MongoDB
+- Mongoose
+- Axios
+- DotENV
+- CORS

+#### Future Updates
+- Additional routes to improve front end functionality
+- Authorization and validation for users